-KPO5 Maintain financial governance Target 5.1 Building standards verification fee incom e to cover indicative verification service costs (staff costs plus 30%).
-Our Performance 2021 - 2022 Q1 2021-22 (April - June) 141.20% Q2 2021-22 (July - Sept) 161.95% Our Performance 2022 - 2023 Q1 2022-23 (April - June) 158.38% Q2 2022-23 (July - Sept) 140.99% Q3 2021-22 (Jan - Dec) 140.67% Q4 2021-22 (Jan - Mar) 148.26%
+KPO5 Maintain financial governanc e Target 5.1 Building standards verification fee e income to cov ver indicative verification service cos sts (staff costs plus 30%).
+Our Performance 2021 - 2022 2 Our Performance 2022 - 2 2023 Q1 2021-22 (April - June) 14 41.20% Q1 2022-23 (April - June) 158.38% Q2 2021-22 (July - Sept) 16 61.95% Q2 2022-23 (July - Sept) 140.99% Q3 2021-22 (Oct - Dec) 14 40.67% Q3 2022-23 (Oct - Dec) TBC NB > 130% Q4 2021-22 (Jan - Mar) 14 48.26%

 KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published prominently on the verifier's website.
 Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards & Public Safety website including a direct link there to.
-Target 6.2 75% of each key building warrant related process being done electronically Plan checking Puilding warrant or amondments (and plane) being issued.
-Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially applied for online or otherwise.
+Target 6.2 75% of each key building warrant related process being done electronically Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially applied for online or otherwise.
 Paper applications are scanned on receipt to allow all warrant processes to be circulated using electronic workflow in the same manner as online applications.
 100% of building warrants and amendments to warrants are issued electronically.
 75% of our verification during construction is electronic.
 All front line staff have hybrid devices with 4G technology.
 100% of Notices of Acceptance of Completion Certificate submissions are issued electronically.

-KPO7 Commit to objectives outlined in the annual performance report Target 7.1 Annual performance report published prominently on website with version control (reviewed at least quarterly).
-Our Performance: Our Building Standards Verification Annual Performance Report is published prominently on our website under "Our Performance" and includes version control.
-Target 7.2 Annual performance report to include performance data in line with KPOs and associated targets (annually covering previous year e.g., 1st April 2021 - 31st March 2022).
+KP07 Commit to objectives outlined in the annual performance report Target 7.1 Annual performance report published prominently on website with version control (reviewed at least quarterly).
+Our Performance: Our Building Standards Verification Annual Performance Report is published prominently on our website under " Our Performance " and includes version control.
+Target 7.2 Annual performance report to include performance data in line with KPOs and associated targets (annually covering previous year e.g., 1 st April 2021 - 31 st March 2022).
 Our Performance: Our performance data for 2021-22 is included in the Annual Performance Report.
 The Report includes quarterly updates in respect of performance and service improvements.